Dialogic Skills: Debate vs Dialogue

 Dialogic Practices: Inquiry vs Advocacy

 Dialogue has a different cadence and tone than debate.
 Missing in true dialogue are the verbal volleys, like siege engines, traded back and forth with the goal of knocking down the defenses of the opposing side and advocating one’s own position.
 In dialogue, there are no sides.
-No participant has a privileged position over the others.
+No participant has a privileged position over the other.
 It is a safe, generative space where entirely new viewpoints are created by participants thinking together rather than in opposition.
-A dialogic space is one of inquiry rather than advocacy.
+A dialogic space is one of inquiry over advocacy.
 To accomplish this, participants must master certain skills that make dialogue possible.
 We break dialogic skills into two areas.
 Making Space for the Self and Making Space or Others.

-Make Space for the Self
+Making Space for the Self

 We exist within tightly defined boundaries which comfort us like a cocoon.
 Our view of reality serves less to describe objective reality and more to serve our own psychological needs.
 In order to learn and grow we must make room within ourselves to explore alternate views and the unknown.